Kristina01111000/Drws_site/README.md

 - Change the front page to as shown as in the picture remove the columns -> make a copy first
 - Edit the picture to say “Click here to access Dr. Ws patreon site” -> add the text and send it to him
 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view

+email for basit:
+Dear Basit,
+We’ve been testing out the quiz.
+There are some issues that still need to be fixed.
+On the 80 Question quiz the third graph doesn't show on the pdf, there is a blank space where it should be.
+The third graph is quite pixelated on the 40 Question quiz.
+Also, we think that changing the graph to a bar graph may be more effective at showing the yiin/yang element comparisons to the quiztakers.
+My understanding of the graphs is that the numbers were supposed to be percentages of the totals, not the raw score from the quiz.
+Will that be something that is possible to change the graphs to show?

 - make sure he understands quickstart, how it doesn't save lgoins, + isn't that great, thats why i never brought is up before, it exists, but its propbably better to just keep them seperate
 - any other changes to the quiz?